samplemaker/freefem_matlab_octave_plot/README.md

 }
 ```

+### Advanced: 3d problems (slicing)
-**Advanced: 3d problems (slicing):** If a crosssection is to be made it is necessary to write the mesh elements (tetrahedra) as well as the boundary data:
+If a crosssection is to be made it is necessary to write the mesh elements (tetrahedra) as well as the boundary data:

 ```cpp
 ofstream tetdata ("export_tet.txt");